Faculty Grants Management

 There is no fee for PIs to attend the workshop.
 The in-person workshop is offered once each quarter and is held in the UW Tower auditorium.

 The FGM online course is unavailable while it is being updated.
-If you are required to take the FGM refresher, please register for the in-person course which has been completely redesigned and will be offered next on May 10, 2018.
+If you are required to take the FGM refresher, please register for the in-person course which has been completely redesigned.
 We apologize for this inconvenience.

 The UW Faculty Grants Management workshop is designed to help you with the fiscal aspects of managing your grant.
 It helps ensure that you understand the grant process and stay up to date with changes to that process.The workshop covers the entire grant life cycle, which includes

 - Closing the grant